Updated 6 May 2021

-Face masks are now compulsory in a number of indoor settings across Greater Sydney, Wollongong and the Central Coast.
-So if you’re visiting one of Genea’s clinics in these areas, we need you to mask up as you enter the clinic and continue to wear it during your visit.
-Patients visiting Genea’s clinics in regional NSW (other than Wollongong and the Central Coast), the ACT and WA are not required to wear a mark during their visit.
+Face masks are now compulsory again in a number of indoor settings across Greater Sydney, Wollongong and the Central Coast.
+So if you’re visiting one of Genea Elements IVF’s clinics in these areas, we need you to mask up as you enter the clinic and continue to wear it during your visit.
+Patients visiting Genea’s clinics in regional NSW (other than Wollongong and the Central Coast), the ACT, Victoria and WA are not currently required to wear a mark during their visit.

 If you’re ready to get started at Genea or have any questions, please call 1300 361 795.